U.S. Department of State Seal

 During Your Stay:

-• Failure to register your stay within 24 hours of arrival in the PRC could result in fines and deportation.
+• You must register your stay within 24 hours of arrival in the PRC, and at each hotel or residence where you stay.
+Failure to do so could result in fines and deportation.
 You can register with hotel staff or the local police station.

-• Local regulations require foreigners to carry valid passports and PRC visas or residence permits at all times.
+• Foreigners must carry valid passports and PRC visas or residence permits at all times.

 Dual Nationality: The PRC government does not recognize dual nationality.
-If you are a dual national of the United States and the PRC, or otherwise have ethnic or historical ties to the PRC, it is possible that PRC authorities will assert that you are a PRC citizen, limit your ability to access certain consular services, and, if you are detained, deny your access to U.S. consular officials.
+If you are a citizen of both the United States and the PRC and you enter the PRC on a PRC passport, Mainland Travel Permit for Taiwan Residents, or other PRC-issued travel document, local authorities will assert that you are a PRC citizen only and refuse to recognize you as a U.S. citizen.
+U.S. citizens with ethnic or historical ties to China may also be considered PRC nationals by local authorities.
+This could limit your ability to access certain consular services.
+For example, if you are detained, local officials could deny access to U.S. consular officials and assistance.

-Because the PRC government does not recognize dual citizenship, dual U.S.-PRC citizens may face a number of hurdles when seeking public benefits in the PRC.
-U.S. citizens who are also citizens of the PRC may experience difficulty in accessing benefits in the PRC, such as enrollment in public schools, treatment at public hospitals and clinics, or obtaining PRC identity and citizenship documents, such as passports.
-U.S.-PRC dual citizens must navigate conflicting aspects of PRC nationality, which the PRC government may inconsistently apply.
+Dual U.S.-PRC citizens may encounter challenges when seeking public benefits in the PRC.
+This can include enrolling in public schools, getting treatment at public hospitals and clinics, or obtaining PRC identity and citizenship documents, such as passports.
+The U.S. government may be unable to assist U.S.-PRC dual citizens in overcoming these challenges or navigating other consequences of PRC nationality.
+The PRC government may inconsistently apply interpretations of dual nationality.

 If you are a naturalized U.S. citizen or have a possible claim to PRC citizenship, and you are traveling to the PRC, inform yourself about PRC nationality law and practices relating to determination and loss of PRC citizenship.
 PRC authorities generally consider a child born in the PRC to at least one PRC-national parent to be a PRC citizen, even if the child was issued a U.S. passport at the time of birth.
 If you have or had a claim to PRC citizenship and your child is born in the PRC, prior to departing the PRC with your child, you may wish to contact the local Public Security Bureau and/or Entry-Exit Bureau for information on obtaining a travel document.
 If you have or had a claim to PRC citizenship and your child is born in the United States, please contact the Embassy of the People’s Republic of China in the United States of America for specific information on the documentation requirements to bring your child to the PRC.